 **If needed the Vata Honey can be taken on its own before meals (see #8 above) while also following this remedy.

 10. Perform weekly Dashamul Tea Basti (herbal enema).

 When it comes to treating Vata in the colon, there is not much more effective and direct treatment than performing an enema using Dashamul Tea (known as Dashamul Tea Basti).
-Applying this enema treatment not only aids in the direct flushing of the colon, but utilizes this “10 roots” formula that is specific for removing constipation and reducing the overall Vata imbalance.
+Applying this enema treatment not only aids in the direct flushing of the colon but utilizes this “10 roots” formula that is specific for removing constipation and reducing the overall Vata imbalance.

 11. Take 1 Tbsp of organic, food-grade Castor Oil in ginger tea before bed.

-With this being said, castor oil is one of the most powerful OTC purgatives when performing cleanses and can also be used (in the proper context) for clearing the colon when the constipation is due to congestion, toxins or obstruction.
+With this being said, castor oil is one of the most powerful OTC purgatives when performing cleanses and can also be used (in the proper context) for clearing the colon when the constipation is due to congestion, toxins, or obstruction.
 Performing a quick flush while taking in a Vata-reducing diet and lifestyle, and utilizing a few of these herbal recommendations may be more effective in these cases.

 Although constipation comes in many different forms and variable causes, it will almost always involve high Vata in the colon.
-Therefore treating the Vata, while removing the specific cause(s) and taking the proper herbal remedies will undoubtably promote balance in the system and lead to healthy daily elimination without strain, pain or frustration.
+Therefore treating the Vata, while removing the specific cause(s) and taking the proper herbal remedies will undoubtedly promote balance in the system and lead to healthy daily elimination without strain, pain, or frustration.
 A healthy, clear colon is essential for optimal health and can indeed both prevent future disease and alleviate current disorders.